 Receiving Help From Tourist Information Centers

 The public transportation system in Istanbul can be somewhat confusing to the newcomers.
-Especially popular way of transport is by a minibus called dolmus, which operates even during the night when the public transportation doesn’t.
+An especially popular way of transport is by a minibus called dolmus, which operates even during the night when public transportation doesn’t.
 Fares are between 2 and 10 Turkish Liras, depending on the final destination.
 You can easily recognize Minibuses, featuring yellow color and distinctive markings.
-If crossing from the European to the Asian side, most convenient crossing is by a boat.
+If crossing from the European to the Asian side, the most convenient crossing is by boat.
 If you wish to save money, try avoiding the usage of the taxis, if you don’t have to.
-Because some of them apllies a different tariff for tourists; which also locals do not welcome, but unfortunately they do.
+Because some of them apply a different tariff for tourists; which also locals do not welcome, but unfortunately they do.

 The Magnificent Bosphorus Tour

 An unavoidable part of any Istanbul experience is the Bosphorus cruise.
-The cruises are organized by various cruising companies, and differ both in pricing and duration of the cruise.
-Along the cruise you’ll have an opportunity to see numerous sites.
-Topkapi Palace, Dolmabahce Palace, Ciragan Palace, the Fortress of Anatolia and Naval Academy are some of them.
+The cruises are organized by various cruising companies and differ both in the pricing and duration of the cruise.
+Along the cruise, you’ll have an opportunity to see numerous sites.
+Topkapi Palace, Dolmabahce Palace, Ciragan Palace, the Fortress of Anatolia, and Naval Academy are some of them.